Jueff/BRMesh_homeassistant/README.md

 ### White temperature
 My light did not have color temperature, so I've omitted it as I could not decode the BRMesh payload for such commands without owning a compatible light.
 It should be possible to modify this if the payloads can be obtained.

+### RGBW support
+If color levels are above 250 for all red, green and blue the white light will be controlled instead of RGB.

 ### Incorrect States
 The ESP tries to keep track of and report the correct state of the lights to HomeAssistant, but since the lights don't communicate (only receive broadcast commands), there's no way to tell if a light received the command sent to it, or if it has been changed via another method (e.g. the BRMesh app).
 Thus the state reported in Home Assistant should not be taken as absolute truth about the state of the light.

 ### Commands not received by light
 Only about 80% of the commands that I sent to the lights actually were received.
 Thus I introduced the `redundancy` variable in the firmware.
-Each command is sent `redundancy` times (defaultt: 5) very quickly in series.
+Each command is sent `redundancy` times (default: 5) very quickly in series.
 This seems to solve almost all issues.
 If you're having problems with commands being flakey, try upping this.